Related guidance:

 5mg/5ml oral suspension sugar free: £70.00 (150ml)

-NHS Somerset classify Olmesartan medoxomil and amlodipine and Olmesartan medoxomil, amlodipine and hydrochlorothiazide as a Black drug (not recommended) as per Traffic light guidance.
+NHS Somerset classify Olmesartan medoxomil and amlodipine and Olmesartan medoxomil, amlodipine and hydrochlorothiazide as not recommended as per Traffic light guidance.

 Advise patients taking hydrochlorothiazide-containing products of the cumulative, dose-dependent risk of non-melanoma skin cancer, particularly in long-term use, and the need to regularly check for (and report) any suspicious skin lesions or moles.
 Counsel patients to limit exposure to sunlight and UV rays and to use adequate sun protection.
 See MHRA (November 2018) for Hydrochlorothiazide: risk of non-melanoma skin cancer, particularly in long-term use.